Mean-field approach to finite-size fluctuations in the Kuramoto-Sakaguchi model

 (i) expressions for the covariance function of fluctuations of the complex order parameter and the variance of the order parameter entirely in terms of the KS model parameters,

 (ii) expressions for both sub- and super-critical coupling strengths,

 (iii) expressions that do not require prior knowledge about which oscillators are synchronized and which are not.

+Our theory relies on two main assumptions: (a) finite-size fluctuations of the deterministic KS model~\eqref{Eq:KS:original} are governed by a Gaussian process and (b) the phase dynamics can be approximated by the Adler equation~\eqref{eq:Adler0}, where we neglect fluctuations and approximate the mean values of the rotation frequency and the order parameter by their mean-field limits.
+Remarkably, the statistical independence of fluctuations of distinct oscillators, which were essential for finding explicit expressions, follows directly from our solution of the Adler equation.
+The assumption of Gaussian statistics of finite-size fluctuations would naturally follow, if one could show that the KS model supports an underlying functional central limit theorem.
+This would in turn require large system sizes $N$ -- an assumption we had already employed in~\eqref{Formula:U1} when replacing sums by integrals.

-The results obtained were verified with simulations for the full KS model and were shown to perform well away from criticality.
-On the other hand, our approximations were less accurate when approaching the critical coupling strength $K_{\rm{crit}}\approx 1.92$ demarcating the transition from a desynchronized to a partially synchronized state.
-It seems that near criticality, long-range correlations cannot be neglected and our independence assumptions cease to be valid.
+Simulations for the full KS model showed that our theory performs well away from criticality.
+On the other hand, our approximations were less accurate when approaching the critical coupling strength $K_{\rm{crit}}$, demarcating the transition from a desynchronized to a partially synchronized state.
+The explicit expressions for the covariance function rely on the explicit solution of the Adler equation.
+Hence, the quality of our theory crucially depends on the Adler equation being a good approximation of the full system.
+This is only guaranteed if fluctuations can be neglected in Eq.~(\ref{Eq:KS:original}), and breaks down when approaching criticality (see Appendix~\ref{app:lim} for details).
 We envisage extensions of our framework to the near critical case using a perturbative approach around the expressions derived in this work.

 Our approach is sufficiently general to allow for further applications to other interacting particle systems such as $\theta$-neuron models and more complex network topologies going beyond the all-to-all coupling considered in this Letter.
-The mathematical tools developed here can potentially be adapted to study fluctuations in coupled oscillator systems in the presence of noise~\cite{MasKK2010,Luc2014,Gottwald17,PikDG2019,DelgadinoEtAl21,ZagliEtAl23} and finite-size corrections of Lyapunov exponents~\cite{CarGP2018}.
+The mathematical tools developed here can potentially be adapted to study finite-size fluctuations in noisy coupled oscillator systems~\cite{MasKK2010,Luc2014,Gottwald17,TyuGKP2018,PikDG2019,DelgadinoEtAl21,ZagliEtAl23,Bue2025} finite-size sampling effects \cite{PetP2018,PetGP2019,FialkowskiEtAl23} and dynamics of complexified KS models~\cite{ThuSST2023,LeeBBSTT2024}.
+Further, it is known that the incoherent state and partially synchronized states in the KS model are weakly chaotic attractors, where the chaoticity can be attributed to the presence of finite-size fluctuations.
+Therefore, it is natural to expect that knowing the characteristics of finite-size fluctuations, may aid in computing finite-size corrections of Lyapunov exponents~\cite{CarGP2018}.